blackat/blackat.github.io/_drafts/2019-09-08-javascript-module-system.md

 - a module defines a local scope, an import and export sections:
   - local scope: everything defined into a module is _not global_
   - import: module elements are imported
-  - export: explicitly exports what a module should expose
+  - export: explicitly exports what a module _exposes_
 - modules are _singletons_, it does not matter how many time a module is imported, only one instance exists
 - a module system does not relies anymore on _global variables_.

-### Native ECMASscript 6 Modules (ESM)
+## Native ECMASscript 6 Modules (ESM)

 ES6 module or ESM take the best from the two worlds, CommonJs and AMD, and they are characterized by:

-- cyclic import in a transparent way
+- cyclic import in a transparent way;
-- _static_ module structure so that static checking and code optimisation can be performed before the body is executed
+- _static_ module structure so that static analysis and code optimisation can be performed before the body is executed;
-  - module must be at the top level, cannot be conditionally loaded as with CommonJS
+- module must be at _the top level only_, cannot be conditionally loaded as with CommonJS;
 - both _synchronous_ (server) and _asynchronous_ (browser) loading.

 We finally rewrite the example using ES6 modules: